jumidev/terraform-modules-auto-azurerm-tests/README.md

 ## Setup virtual env

-The included makefile has a task to automatically create a virtual env and populate with necessary requirements (including the latest version of cloudicorn)
+The included makefile has a task to automatically create a virtual env and populate with necessary requirements (including the latest release of cloudicorn-cli)

 `make venv`